Autism and social skills: The complicated role of special interests

 I want to thank the Stavros Niarchos Foundation, Autism Speaks and its supporters for making this research possible through the Weatherstone Predoctoral Fellowship program.

-Learn more about Autism Speaks Weatherstone fellows and their career-launching research projects here.
+Learn more about Autism Speaks research projects.